 - We cater for caravans, campervans, folding campers, motorhomes, trailer tents and tents

-- It is advisable to book in advance to ensure availability; this can be done by telephone, on-line or in person.
+- It is advisable to book in advance to ensure availability; this can be done online, by telephone or in person.
 Our campsite is in a woodland setting.
 At the time of booking you will be allocated a specific pitch that is suitable for the type of unit you specify and to meet your requirements (depending on availability)

-- Full payment is required at the time of booking and a confirmation letter will be posted out
+- Full payment is required at the time of booking and a confirmation letter will be emailed out to you.
+Please ensure you check all details are correct prior to arrival.

 - We have 3 car parks outside the main reception building, the ground is compacted soil (as you would find in a woodland) and your vehicle will be parked amongst the trees.
 'We have a designated disabled parking area in front of the reception building.
 There is also a designated campsite arrival point to the front of reception for guests to park and book in before accessing the campsite